GluuFederation/docs-gg-prod/docs/source/admin-gui.md

 ![5_plugins_add](img/5_plugins_add.png)

-## UPSTREAMS
+## Upstreams

 The upstream object represents a virtual hostname and can be used to loadbalance incoming requests over multiple services (targets).
-So for example an upstream named service.v1.xyz for a Service object whose host is service.v1.xyz.
+For example, an upstream with the name `service.v1.xyz` loadbalances requests for a Service object whose host is service.v1.xyz.
 Requests for this Service would be proxied to the targets defined within the upstream.

 Check Kong [load balancing](https://docs.konghq.com/0.14.x/loadbalancing/) and [health-check](https://docs.konghq.com/0.14.x/health-checks-circuit-breakers/) docs for more details.